hamza-Algohary/pretty-calculator/README.md

 # Pretty Calculator
 ![screenshot](pretty-calc2.png)

-Pretty Calculator is functional and beautiful calculator for Linux, built with Gtk3.
+Pretty Calculator is a functional and beautiful calculator for Linux, built with Gtk3.
 # Features
 - Operators (+-*/^)
 - Functions (trigonometric, inverse trigonometric, logarithmic, and more)